Macy's will have a new CEO. He's from Bloomingdale's - KTVZ

 Macy’s is no longer the dominant force in American shopping as it was during the 20th century.
 The department store format has faded in favor of online shopping, big box chains like Target, and discount clothing chains such as TJ Maxx.

-But Macy’s has outperformed Kohl’s, Nordstrom and other department store peers in recent years, while Sears, JCPenney and Neiman Marcus have filed for bankruptcy.
+But Macy’s, well known as the annual sponsor of the Thanksgiving Day parade and July 4 fireworks in New York City, has outperformed Kohl’s, Nordstrom and other department store peers in recent years, while Sears, JCPenney and Neiman Marcus have filed for bankruptcy.

 The-CNN-Wire